Environmental impact of wind power: Aesthetics

 The surroundings of Mont Saint-Michel at low tide.
 While windy coasts are good locations for wind farms, aesthetic considerations may preclude such developments in order to preserve historic views of cultural sites.

 Aesthetic considerations of wind power stations often have a significant role in their evaluation process.
 To some, the perceived aesthetic aspects of wind power stations may conflict with the protection of historical sites.
+They can lead to "industrialization of the countryside".
 Wind power stations are less likely to be perceived negatively in urbanized and industrial regions.
 Aesthetic issues are subjective and some people find wind farms pleasant or see them as symbols of energy independence and local prosperity.
+A report by the Mountaineering Council of Scotland concluded that wind farms harmed tourism in areas known for natural landscapes and panoramic views.
 While studies in Scotland predict wind farms will damage tourism, in other countries some wind farms have themselves become tourist attractions, with several having visitor centers at ground level or even observation decks atop turbine towers.
+Onshore wind farm’s network of turbines, access roads, transmission lines, and substations can result in "energy sprawl"; although land between the turbines and roads can still be used for agriculture.

 In the 1980s, wind energy was being discussed as part of a soft energy path.
 Renewable energy commercialization led to an increasing industrial image of wind power, which is being criticized by various stakeholders in the planning process, including nature protection associations.
 Newer wind farms have larger, more widely spaced turbines, and have a less cluttered appearance than older installations.
 Wind farms are often built on land that has already been impacted by land clearing and they coexist easily with other land uses.

 Coastal areas and areas of higher altitude such as ridgelines are considered prime for wind farms, due to constant wind speeds.
 However, both locations tend to be areas of high visual impact and can be a contributing factor in local communities' resistance to some projects.
 Both the proximity to densely populated areas and the necessary wind speeds make coastal locations ideal for wind farms.